boddhisattva/expenses/README.md

 * Maintain a list of user expenses that can be searched, sorted and paginated through
 * Calculate the total cost of expenses within a specified time period

+One can try using the app wrt the work done so far on [this link][website link]

 ## Usage

 ### Dependencies